binzailani3136/crudl-example-express/README.md

 ```

 ### Authentication
 Both the REST and GraphQL API is only accessible for logged-in users based on TokenAuthentication.
-Besides the Token, we also return an attribute _authInfo_ in order to subsequently have access to the currently logged-in user (e.g. for filtering).
+Besides the Token, we also return an attribute _info_ in order to subsequently have access to the currently logged-in user (e.g. for filtering).
+The _info_ is exposed in the global variable `crudl.auth`.

 ```javascript
 {